What is it?

 Where can I contract it?

-Outbreaks of Zika virus disease have been recorded in Africa, the Americas, Asia, Central and South America, as well as in Mexico, parts of the Caribbean and the Pacific
+Outbreaks of Zika virus disease have been recorded in central and west Africa, the Americas, Asia, Central and South America as well as in Mexico, most of the Caribbean and the Pacific

 What vaccines are available?

 There is no vaccine or medication that protects against Zika virus